OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/general/enable-oim-with-https.md

 # Description

-{{SITENAME}} has been installed with HTTP.
+<code class="expression">space.vars.SITENAME</code> has been installed with HTTP.
 However, even after installation with a few steps, the user can enable it to connect with HTTPS.

 # Solution

-Follow the steps given below to enable HTTPS on {{SITENAME}} which has already been installed with HTTP:
+Follow the steps given below to enable HTTPS on <code class="expression">space.vars.SITENAME</code> which has already been installed with HTTP:

 1. Take a backup of the OpsHub Installation Folder; so that in case of any problem the user can restore it.
 2. Stop the OpsHub Server.